Differences Between Java vs C#

 - Java is a great option for building complex web-based, highly concurrent applications, whereas C# is ideal for game development and mobile development.

-- Java enables the polymorphism by default, whereas with C#, one must invoke the “virtual” keyword in base-class and “override” keyword in a derived class.
+- Whereas with C#, one must invoke the “virtual” keyword in the base class and the “override” keyword in a derived class.

-- Generic feature support in Java is compiler-assisted, implemented using erasures, whereas C# takes generics further by integrating them into the CLI and allow type information to be available at runtime.
+- In contrast, C # takes generics further by integrating them into the CLI and allows type information to be available at runtime.

 Comparison Table Java and C#